Rajat117/aws-guide/IAM/Overview.md

 # Intro
 A region independent, global service that is a just like RBAC or ACL but much more advanced & it is safe to say RBAC & ACL are subset of the IAM.
 So basically it is for access managment to our services, roles, users.
 # Characteristic
-- Permission are governed bt policy (JSON object)
+- Permission are governed by policy (JSON object)
 - MFA
 - Alrady has managed poilcy
 # IAM Federation